Are you struggling to get your amazing content seen?

 2. Share a new blog article on your social media platforms

 Every time you write a new blog, let your audience know by shouting about it on social media.
 Why not try the following?

 - Post a link to your blog on your Facebook business page and your personal profile

-- If you’re in a Facebook group where people will be interested in the blog, then tell them about it too (if you don’t run the group you might need to check with the group admin that it’s OK to share – as a courtesy; some groups have dedicated days of the week for sharing your content)
+- If you’re in a Facebook group where people will be interested in the blog, then tell them about it too (if you don’t run the group you’ll need to check with the group admin that it’s OK to share as a courtesy; some groups have dedicated days of the week for sharing your content)